Skip Navigation

 Study

 Lebanon has some of the finest universities in the Middle East, many of which were established by foreign missionaries in the late 19th century.
-Most noted are the American University of Beirut and Saint Joseph universities.
+Most noted are the American University of Beirut and Saint Joseph University.
 Before the start of the Lebanese civil war, Lebanese universities attracted a large number of students from the region.
 The number of regional students is picking up again since the mid 90's, given the relative stability of the country, high education standards, the multi-cultural and diversified student body and the beauty of the country.
 It should be noted that tuition fees are more to the moderate to high sides, but are still far less than what a student would pay for similar education standards in private universities in the west.

 Language